sxxxhjjj/666/README.md

     RefreshCombatCharacter()
     if not Character or not HumanoidRootPart then return false end

+    local active = IsFarmJeffreyAvoidActive()
-    if not EnhancedDarkDimensionEnabled then return false end
+    if not active and not AntiJeffreyEnabled then return false end

     local range = math.max(GetFarmJeffreyAvoidRange(), DarkDimensionJeffreyAvoidRange or 70, AntiJeffreyDangerRange or 20)
     local scanRange = math.max(range, AntiJeffreyDangerRange or 20)